SAVE THE DATE:

 COMMUNITY: Perhaps best of all, PortFringe generates thousands of dollars of ticket sales ALL OF WHICH is funneled directly back to the artists.
 PortFringe demonstrates that there is a hunger in Portland, Maine for eclectic, homegrown, and fun arts programming — and that such creative pursuits can also be economically viable.

-For more information about the upcoming PortFringe 2019 festival, click here.
+For more information about last summer’s PortFringe 2019 festival, click here.

 Corey Anderson – technical direction